ghirish/-Guest-Check-In-Dashboard-App/README.md

 ---

-## 🚀 Future Improvement Ideas

-- Add timestamps to each guest check-in
-- Categorize guests (e.g., VIP, Speaker, General Attendee)
-- Add search functionality to quickly find guests
-- Deploy online for real-time usage at events
-- Add a "Clear All Guests" admin control

----

-# ✨ Thank you for checking out the Guest Check-In Dashboard App!
+# Thank you for checking out the Guest Check-In Dashboard App!